kapouer/express-dom/README.md

 const { statusCode, body } = await dom()(url);
 ```

-Three phases are available to render a web page:

-- source: the static file is returned by the server
-- offline: all resources are blocked (even inline scripts),
-  skipped unless `settings.offline.enabled = true`.
+A page is requested by a browser for three purposes:

+- prepare: building the web page from the outside, offline and hidden
+- prerender: building the web page from inside, online, but hidden
-- online: resources are loaded on the page
+- render: show the web page to the user

 Requests phases goes like this:

-- client requests a url
+- user loads a web page: requests the url to the server.
-- online phase requests next phase using a HTTP request header (dom.header.name)
-- offline phase requests none phase
+- express-dom loads it for prerendering
+- express-dom loads it for preparing (optional)
-- next middleware sends the text file
+- next middleware sends the html file
-- offline page is prerendered and sent
+- offline page is prepared and sent (optional)
 - online page is prerendered and sent

 Plugins can change settings before the page is loaded,